 - All dental services have been rescheduled for later dates

-Thundermist requests you do not go to the convenient care if you recently traveled out of the United States, have COVID-19 symptoms (fever of 100.4 degrees or greater, cough, or shortness of breath), or recently came into contact with someone who tested positive for COVID-19.
+Thundermist requests you do not go to the convenient care if you recently traveled out of the United States, have COVID-19 symptoms, or recently came into contact with someone who tested positive for COVID-19.

 If you have an appointment scheduled that you will miss, Thundermist is requesting that you do not call them to cancel, just don’t show up and you can reschedule at a later time.
 They are experiencing high call volumes and long wait times for callers and want to reduce that to essential calls only.

 Kids’ Link is a 24/7 hotline for children in emotional crisis or suffering from behavioral problems/psychiatric illness.
 Call 1-855-543-5465 if your child is feeling excessive anger, sadness, or worry, is lashing out at others, or hurting themslves or others.

 BH Link offers behavioral health services for anyone 18+ experiencing behavioral health or substance abuse issues.
 Call (401) 414-5465 to be connected to their resources.

 A list of virtual AA meetings can be found here.

 GreenLine Apothecary – for both prescription and over the counter medications.